-Meyer Tool (MTI) developed its first airflow measurement machine in 1979 and has tested millions of gas turbine engine components since then.
+Meyer (MTI) developed its first airflow measurement machine in 1979 and has tested millions of gas turbine engine components since then.

 Each machine is designed, built and, tested to comply with international standards for Laboratory Equipment Safety, EN61010-1 and Laboratory Equipment Electromagnetic Compatibility, E61326-1.